basaldev/devhub-kit/README.md

 > ![Exo Devhub](docs/logo.svg)
 >
-> Create your blog or static website using GatsbyJS, Styled Components, and Grommet
+> Create your blog or static website using GatsbyJS, Styled Components, and Material UI

 ## Tech Stack